red-cruz/vts.js/README.md

   The valid method receives two parameters:

   1. `data`: An object containing validation data for all `valid fields`.
+The `keys` for each validation data object are the value of the `name` attribute of the validated field.
 Each field's validation data contains the following properties:

      - `field`: HTMLInputElement | HTMLSelectElement | HTMLTextAreaElement - The valid form field.
-     - `label`: The corresponding label for the valid field.
+     - `label`: string - The corresponding label for the valid field.
 It is derived from the following sources, in order of priority:
        - The value of the `vts-label` attribute, if defined on the field.
        - The text content of the `<label>` element associated with the field's `id`.
        - The value of the field's `placeholder` attribute.